 It’s often easier to make money than give it away.
 We’ve found these four considerations most important for donors, with help from Howard Stevenson:

 - Do we do important work?
-Our mission is well-articulated: To help kids think better by identifying and building grit.
+Our mission is well-articulated: To help people of all ages think better by identifying and building grit.
 How important is our mission to you, the donor?
 Is our mission memorable, differentiable, credible, inspirational, aspirational, and simple?
 And most important, aligned with your giving goals?

 - Are we well-managed?
 Is the economic model sustainable?
 Is there effective governance?
 Is our staff passionate and collaborative in carrying out a mutually understood service model?
 Our economic model is based on the very successful Educational Testing Service model: A per-student test fee, which allows us to create more content and enhance our data science.